Living at home to save a deposit

 Your lifestyle may clash with your parents’ - Your late nights and their early mornings, your box sets and their documentaries… differences in lifestyle may make it challenging at first, but a few compromises can see you through.

 Depending on your personal circumstances, moving home could be the ideal solution to navigating the current housing market, saving money on rent and securing the finances to make your first step on the property ladder.
+You should seriously give it some thought.

 This guide is intended as a summary only and does not constitute legal or financial advice given by Leeds Building Society.
 No reliance should be placed on this guide and you must make your own decisions, we recommend that you seek independent advice if you have any questions or queries.